-Both examples discussed the challenges and opportunities of working with this new design paradigm focus around innovation of human experience rather than just implementing digital technologies (which was the traditional forte of IBM).
+Both examples discussed the challenges and opportunities of working with this new design paradigm focused on the innovation of human experience rather than just implementing digital technologies (which was the traditional forte of IBM).
 In the new paradigm shift, IBM consultants look at all aspects of the user experience.
-For example, in one of the largest theme parks in China, IBM consultants even suggested improvements in how easy it is for people to get to where they want by navigating through the various signage that are often confusing to customers visiting the sprawling landscape covering theme park rides, hotels, restaurants, shops and parking etc.
+For example, in one of the largest theme parks in China, IBM consultants even suggested improvements in how easy it is for people to get to where they want by navigating through the various signage that is often confusing to customers visiting the sprawling landscape covering theme park rides, hotels, restaurants, shops, and parking, etc.

 The audience raised several questions during the panel discussion and Q&A session, some of which include:

 Q) The aging population in China is growing rapidly and in a few years will exceed the entire population of the US in absolute numbers.
 Various Chinese government agencies are involved in tackling this social issue but there is no place to find information or submit a proposal to help with this growing social challenge.
 How can one begin to tackle such a problem?